starkbank/ecdsa-python/README.md

 signature = Ecdsa.sign(message, privateKey)

 # Generate Signature in base64.
-This result can be sent to Stark Bank in header as Digital-Signature parameter
+This result can be sent to Stark Bank in the request header as the Digital-Signature parameter.
 print(signature.toBase64())

-# To double check if message matches the signature
+# To double check if the message matches the signature, do this:
 publicKey = privateKey.publicKey()

 print(Ecdsa.verify(message, signature, publicKey))